httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 # Introduction

-HTTP {{!RFC7230}} is often used as a substrate for other application protocols; this is sometimes referred to as creating "HTTP-based APIs", or just "HTTP APIs", although the latter is ambiguous.
+HTTP {{!RFC7230}} is often used as a substrate for applications other than Web browsing; this is sometimes referred to as creating "HTTP-based APIs", or just "HTTP APIs".
 This is done for a variety of reasons, including:

 * familiarity by implementers, specifiers, administrators, developers and users,
 * availability of a variety of client, server and proxy implementations,
 * ease of use,
-* ubiquity of Web browsers,
+* availability of Web browsers,
 * reuse of existing mechanisms like authentication and encryption,
 * presence of HTTP servers and clients in target deployments, and
 * its ability to traverse firewalls.

-In many cases, these protocols are ad hoc; they are intended for only deployment on the server side, and consumption by a limited set of clients.
-A body of practices and tools has arisen around defining HTTP-based APIs that favours these conditions.
+These protocols are often ad hoc; they are intended for only deployment by one or a few servers, and consumption by a limited set of clients.
+As a result, a body of practices and tools has arisen around defining HTTP-based APIs that favours these conditions.

-However, when such a protocol is standarised, it is typically deployed on multiple servers, implemented a number of times, and might be consumed by a broader variety of clients.
+However, when such a protocol is standarised, it is typically deployed on multiple uncoordinated servers, implemented a number of times, and consumed by a broader variety of clients.
 Such diversity brings a different set of concerns, and tools and practices intended for a single-server deployment might not be suitable.

-In particular, HTTP-based APIs defined by standards need to more carefully consider how extensibility and evolution will be handled, how different deployment requirements will be accommodated, and how clients will evolve with the API.
+For example, HTTP-based APIs deployed in these circumstances need to more carefully consider how extensibility and evolution of the service will be handled, how different deployment requirements will be accommodated, and how clients will evolve with the API.

-The IETF has a tradition of protocol reuse (e.g., {{?TELNET=RFC0854}} as a substrate for
-{{?FTP=RFC0959}} and {{?SMTP=RFC2821}}; HTTP as a substrate for {{?IPP=RFC8011}} and
-{{?RESTCONF=RFC8040}}).
-Because HTTP is extensible in many ways, a number of questions arise, such
-as:
+More generally, application protocols using HTTP face a number of design decisions, including:

-* Should an application using HTTP define a new URL scheme?
+* Should it define a new URL scheme?
 Use new ports?
 * Should it use standard HTTP methods and status codes, or define new ones?
 * How can the maximum value be extracted from the use of HTTP?
 * How does it coexist with other uses of HTTP -- especially Web browsing?